-- 48. All eligible proposals submitted in response to this call will be assessed by relevant British Academy and Royal Academy of Engineering peer reviewers and then considered by a final selection panel. - 49.
+- 44. All eligible proposals submitted in response to this call will be assessed by relevant British Academy peer reviewers and then considered by a final selection panel. - 45.
 Applications will be assessed against the following criteria: - a.
-The quality, significance, and originality of the proposal; - b.
+The quality, significance, and originality of the proposal. - b.
 Evidence that the project is ODA-eligible.
 Only projects that demonstrate that they satisfy ODA eligibility criteria will be eligible for funding; - c.
-A demonstration of how the project will address the overarching aims of the programme; - d.
-Evidence of how the project will bring together relevant interdisciplinary expertise to address the problem identified, and also how the project will involve researchers from developing countries; - e.
+A demonstration of how the project will address the overarching aims of the programme and one or more of the three sub-themes; - d.
+Evidence of how the project will bring together relevant interdisciplinary expertise in the humanities and social sciences to address the problem identified, and also how the project will involve researchers from developing countries; - e.
 The ability of the PI and Co-Applicants to deliver this kind of research project within budget and on time, based on their demonstrable track record to date.
 The feasibility of the proposal in terms of appropriate and robust methodology; and appropriate timing and plan of action; - f.
 The feasibility of appropriate plans to manage the project and disseminate findings to relevant audiences.
 All research funded will also have to demonstrate its potential to engage relevant experts and stakeholders (including policy makers and non-academic beneficiaries) in discussions of the research findings; - g.
 Value for money.